 Blackstone Europe Fund Management S.à r.l is the manager of GSO Barre des Ecrins Master Fund SCSp.
-Blackstone Alternative Credit Advisors LP is the investment manager of Blackstone Europe Fund Management S.à r.l
+Blackstone Alternative Credit Advisors LP is the investment manager of Blackstone Europe Fund Management S.à r.l.

 GSO Advisor Holdings L.L.C. is the special limited partner of Blackstone Alternative Credit Advisors LP with the investment and voting power over the securities beneficially owned by Blackstone Alternative Credit Advisors LP.
 Blackstone Holdings I L.P. is the managing member of GSO Holdings I L.L.C. with respect to securities beneficially owned by the GSO Capital Opportunities Fund III LP and is the sole member of GSO Advisor Holdings L.L.C.
-Blackstone Holdings I/II GP L.L.C. is the general partner of Blackstone Holdings I L.P.
-Blackstone Holdings IV, L.P. is the sole member of GSO Holdings III L.L.C.
+Blackstone Holdings IV II GP L.L.C. is the general partner of Blackstone Holdings IV L.P.
+Blackstone Holdings IV L.P.
 Blackstone Holdings IV GP LP is the general partner of Blackstone Holdings IV GP LP.
-Blackstone Holdings IV GP Management L.L.C. is the general partner of Blackstone Holdings IV GP LP.
-Blackstone Holdings IV GP Management L.L.C. and Blackstone Holdings IV GP Management L.L.C.
-The sole holder of the Series II preferred stock of Blackstone Group Management L.L.C.
-Blackstone Inc. is sholly owned by Blackstone Inc. is senior
+Blackstone Holdings IV GP Management (Delaware) L.P. is the general partner of Blackstone Holdings IV GP LP.
+Blackstone Holdings IV GP Management (Delaware) L.P.
+Blackstone Inc. is the sole member of Blackstone Holdings IV GP Management (Delaware) L.P.
+Blackstone Inc. is the sole member of Blackstone Holdings IV GP Management L.L.C. and Blackstone Holdings IV GP Management L.L.C.
+The sole holder of the Series II preferred stock of Blackstone Inc. is Blackstone Group Management L.L.C. is wholly owned by Blackstone Inc.'s senior managing directors and controlled by its founder, Stephen A. Schwarzman.

-Confidential Treatment Requested by Loar Holdings Inc. Pursuant to 17 C.F.R.
-Section 200.83

-- managing directors and controlled by its founder, Stephen A. Schwarzman.
 Each of the foregoing entities and individuals disclaims beneficial ownership of the securities held directly by the Blackstone Holders (other than each Blackstone Holder to the extent of its direct holdings).
-The principal business address of these entities is c/o Blackstone Inc. - 345 Park Avenue, 31st Floor, New York, New York 10154.
+The principal business address of these entities is c/o Blackstone Inc. 345 Park Avenue, 31st Floor, New York, New York 10154.

-Shares reported herein include shares owned by the Charles Family Trust 13, the trustee of which is Dirkson Charles.
-As a result, Mr. Charles may be deemed to have beneficial ownership of the shares held directly by the Charles Family Trust 13.

-Shares reported herein include shares owned by BNM Capital LLC, a Delaware limited liability company, the sole Investments Manager of which is Brett Milgrim.
-As a result, Mr. Milgrim may be deemed to have beneficial ownership of the shares held directly by BNM Capital LLC. - (5)
+- (4) Shares reported herein include shares owned by the Charles Family Trust 13, the trustee of which is Dirkson Charles.
+As a result, Mr. Charles may be deemed to have beneficial ownership of the shares held directly by the Charles Family Trust 13. - (5) Shares reported herein include shares owned by BNM Capital LLC, a Delaware limited liability company, the sole Investments Manager of which is Brett Milgrim.
+As a result, Mr. Milgrim may be deemed to have beneficial ownership of the shares held directly by BNM Capital LLC. - (6) Shares reported herein include shares owned by the Michael J. Manella as Trustee of the Michael J. Manella Living Trust 2006.
+As a result, Mr. Manella may be deemed to have beneficial ownership of the shares held directly by the Michael J. Manella as Trustee of the Michael J. Manella Living Trust 2006.
+Mr. Manella is the Company's Vice President, General Counsel and Secretary.